Does contraception have a future in digital healthcare?

 This clinical concern has led to a positive development in our online contraceptive service, making it even safer whilst retaining its overall convenience for patients.

-As per medical guidelines, these readings will remain valid for a period of up to 12 months, in which time a patient will be able to request a repeat prescription of the same pill without requiring tests.
+As per medical guidelines, these readings will remain valid for a period of up to 12 months, in which time a patient will be able to request a repeat prescription of the same pill without requiring checks.

 The key push behind this initiative lies with the risks involved in accurately reporting important quantitative risk indicators – particularly blood pressure.